-- Liability protection - Opportunities for reimbursement of environmental expenditures - Opportunities for grants and low-cost loans - Reimbursement of demolition, asbestos/lead abatement costs and cleanup activities. - Infrastructure improvements and site preparation activities in the cities of Marine City and Port Huron, which are both designated Core Communities by the State of Michigan.
-In June of 2000, the State of Michigan initiated an effort to spur private development in its urban communities and traditional centers of commerce.
-The incentives, unique to core communities, target critical needs of older communities through new housing development, redevelopment of obsolete facilities and development of contaminated properties.
+- Opportunities for reimbursement of environmental expenditures - Opportunities for grants and low-cost loans - Reimbursement of demolition, asbestos/lead abatement costs and cleanup activities. - Infrastructure improvements and site preparation activities in the cities of Marine City and Port Huron, both Core Communities.